 Keep the CG mid to forward.
 An aft CG amplifies any directional control issues.

 When operating in a crosswind, correct crosswind technique is very important, much more so than a nose-wheel aircraft.
 This is due to the tendency for a tail-wheel aircraft to turn into the wind.
-Keeping ailerons into wind (i.e. control stick to the left with crosswind from the left) while taking-off and landing is paramount and greatly assists in maintaining directional control.
+Keeping ailerons into wind (i.e. control stick to the left with crosswind from the left) while taking-off and landing is paramount and greatly assists in maintaining directional control, due to the downgoing aileron increasing drag and therefore aiding directional controllability with a crosswind.

-The advantage of getting proper instruction on a Bearhawk (and any tailwheel aircraft) from a qualified instructor cannot be overstated.
+The advantage of getting proper instruction on a Bearhawk from a Bearhawk qualified instructor cannot be overstated.